Aisha Chaudhary

 Aisha Chaudhary (27 March 1996 24 January 2015) was an Indian author and motivational speaker.
 She is the author of the book My Little Epiphanies, published one day before her death.
 The 2019 Hindi film The Sky Is Pink is based on her life.

 Early life

 Chaudhary was the daughter of Niren Chaudhary, who later became the president of South Asia operations of Yum!
 Brands and Panera Bread.
 Her mother, Aditi, was a mental healthcare worker.
 She had an elder brother named Ishan Chaudhary and an elder sister Tanya Chaudhary, who died at the age of seven months.
 Chaudhary was born with severe combined immunodeficiency (SCID).
-When she was six months old, she had to undergo a bone marrow transplant.
-In 2009, she developed a serious illness called pulmonary fibrosis – a type of condition that causes irreversible scarring of the lungs.
-This was a side effect of the chemotherapy she had taken for her SCID.
+When she was six months old, underwent a bone marrow transplant as treatment.
+In 2009, she developed pulmonary fibrosis – a type of irreversible scarring of the lungs as a side effect of the chemotherapy used for her SCID.